jdx/mise/docs/rtx.md

 shell rc scripts, you can create a symlink `ln -s /path/to/mise /path/to/rtx` so `rtx activate` still functions.

+In [`install.sh`](https://mise.jdx.dev/install.sh), we're using `~/.local/bin/mise`
+as the executable PATH instead of the old directory `~/.local/share/rtx/bin/mise` to keep things a bit cleaner.
+You can still use the old style if you like by setting `MISE_INSTALL_PATH`.

 Thanks for trying out my little CLI tool by the way.
 This is a true labor of love for me I find incredibly fulfilling to work on and seeing people have success using.
 I have tremendous passion for building dev tools and the ideas in `mise` are the product of